sh1boot/sh1boot.github.io/drafts/ciscv.md

 #### how to approach that

-What we have right now is ten bits of "deal with it later", and 20 bits of operand in fairly regular positions.
+What we have right now is ten bits of "deal with it later", and 20 bits corresponding to operand fields in fairly regular positions.
 1024 codepoints, only about 3/4 populated after rounding each frame up to a power of two.

 What I believe is needed is to collate every codepoint by its slot-A operand patterns (including immediate sizes and positions) and to pack